-Using Objectives and Key Results (OKRs) are a way to plan and manage goals better.
+Using Objectives and Key Results (OKRs) is a way to plan and manage goals better.
 More small and medium-sized businesses are using OKR’s due to their usefulness and efficacy.
 An OKR template is a fantastic tool that assists the Human Resources Department in meeting their objectives in less time and less effort.

 In essence, when working with OKRs the Key Results (KR) are classified by the HR goals the company or department wants to achieve.
 The difference with other systems is in how clear that objectives are detailed and the steps required to reach them.
 OKR’s are more than simply a route for which the company can clearly evaluate which objectives they want to meet.

 OKR, Objectives and Key Results, are defined as the technique to plan and establish goals in any department or within the company as a whole.
 This system became popular thanks to Intel and Google, two of the largest companies using the OKR system.
 Also, the system itself is incredibly simple to use, which makes it even more accessible as a tool.
 All you really have to do is write your objectives down and chart a path of defining the quantifiable actions to meet them.